aminya/VarStructs.jl/README.md

 ```

-This type will be used in the developing of a pckage called JuliaSON which aims to provide data serialization with Julia syntax.
+This type will be used in the developing of a package called JuliaSON which aims to provide data serialization with Julia syntax.